Heartburn During Pregnancy: Causes, Symptoms And Treatment

 You may incorporate certain lifestyle modifications before choosing medications to treat heartburn in pregnancy.
 However, if the symptoms are not manageable and become severe, then your doctor may prescribe pharmacologic therapy (8).

 1. Over-the-counter antacids: Antacids are the first line of treatment for heartburn in pregnancy.
 These acid-suppressing drugs help neutralize the stomach acid, controlling heartburn and providing immediate relief from symptoms.
-Some studies have shown that high-dose antacids for a long time are not advisable in pregnancy and may pose certain risks to the mother and the baby (8).
+Some studies have shown that consuming high-dose antacids during pregnancy for a long time is not advisable and may pose certain risks to the mother and the baby (8).
 Therefore, contact your doctor for recommended dosage of antacids during pregnancy.

 1. Proton pump inhibitors (PPIs): PPIs (e.g.: omeprazole, pantoprazole) are known to cause a prolonged reduction in stomach acid production.
 Moreover, research studies reveal that these medications are not associated with maternal-fetal risks and are safe to use during pregnancy (10).